smeredith/smeredith.github.io/_posts/2025-12-10-replace-onenote-with-just-a-bunch-of-files.md

 Another option is to use a tool that is already excellent at working with tables.
 Google Sheets, Excel, or LibreOffice Calc can all take a table (copied from the rendered view of a Markdown file, not the raw Markdown table) from the clipboard and turn it into a spreadsheet table.
 After working with it in the spreadsheet app, you need it as a Markdown table again to paste it back into your document.
-[Tableconvert](https://tableconvert.com/excel-to-markdown) can to it: copy the table from the spreadsheet and paste into tableconvert, then copy the Markdown and paste it into your file.
+[TableConvert](https://tableconvert.com/excel-to-markdown) can do this: copy the table from the spreadsheet and paste it into TableConvert, then copy the Markdown output and paste it into your file.
-It's a couple of steps, but to me that's easier than trying to work with a Markdown table in plain text.
+It is a couple of steps, but to me that is easier than trying to work with a Markdown table in plain text.

 ## Spell Checking

-When you edit a file in the GitHub web interface, it does not spell check your text.
+When you edit a file in the GitHub web interface, it does not spell-check your text.
-Even the browser's built-in spell checker does not work in that interface.
+Even the browser’s built-in spell checker does not work in that interface.
 To get spell checking, I use VS Code locally with a spell check extension to edit the files.

 ## Images

 To insert an image on a page, I save the image to the same folder as the Markdown file, and give it the same base filename as the Markdown file, with a number at the end if there are multiple images.
 So `filename.md` might embed `filename-1.jpg` and `filename-2.jpg`.
-I experimented with putting all the images in a separate folder, but I prefer them together with base file.
+I experimented with putting all images in a separate folder, but I prefer keeping them together with the base file.

 The Markdown syntax for inserting an image is:
 ```